 Now that you know that you need a shared inbox software to get the workflow of teams streamlined, you should know about the features an ideal tool would have,

 1. It should manage group emails well

-The basis of a shared inbox tool is its ability to manage group email addresses like [email protected] or [email protected] There are several departments in a company, and they would have a shared inbox for each one.
+The basis of a shared inbox tool is its ability to manage group email addresses like support@ or sales@.
+There are several departments in a company, and they would have a shared inbox for each one.
 Your shared mailbox tool must enable you to access the inboxes in one central location without the need to log in elsewhere.
 This way, it will help you answer emails faster and prevent emails from getting missed out.
 With the software, it should be possible to assign emails to one particular team member to have an idea of what they should focus on.
 It will prevent the abandonment of emails and duplicate responses.

 2. It should detect collision

 Two people of the same team can reply to the same customer two times.
 It is even worse if they give contradictory replies.
 You have to save your business from such embarrassment, and, therefore, it is better to use a shared inbox tool that assigns incoming emails to team members and avoids collisions.
 The software should be such that it assigns support tickets using an automated routing system or manually by an agent.